dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 Admin users can view sign-ups for each sheet, and add, edit, or clear any spots with a simple link.
 Each sheet can also be exported to Excel, CSV, PDF or Print formats.
 Admin side signups are displayed using the jQuery DataTables plugin, which allows sorting, filtering, searching, and showing/hiding columns, so you can arrange the data anyway you want before exporting or printing.

 Committee/Event contact info can be entered for each sheet, or, if you are using the PTA Member Directory plugin, you can select one of the positions from the directory as the contact.
-When a user signs up, a confirmation email is sent to the user as well as a notification email to the contacts for that event.
+When a user signs up, a confirmation email is sent to the user as well as a notification email to the contacts for that event (can be optionally disabled).

 Automatic Email reminders can be set for each sign-up sheet.
 You can specify the number of days before the event to send the reminder emails, and there can be two sets of reminders for each sheet (for example, first reminder can be sent 7 days before the event, and the second reminder can be sent the day before the event).
 You can set an hourly limit for reminder emails in case your hosting account limits the number of outgoing emails per hour.

 Simple to use custom email templates for sign-up confirmations and reminders.

 Admin can use an Email Volunteers form page to quickly send an email to all volunteers for a specific sheet, or to all volunteers.

+Sheets and tasks/signups can be shown via tables, or via table-style divs.
+CSS can be optionally disabled so that you can more easily style the displays the way you wish.

+Custom Fields can be added to sheets, tasks, or sign-up forms (for collecting additional info from volunteers) via the Custom Fields extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-custom-fields/

+Text displayed on the public side, such as columns headers, can be modified, along with additional layout options, with the Customizer extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-customizer/

 Much more!
 Read the documentation for all the current features.